Does capitalism need a radical redesign to become more inclusive?

 - Who gets to define what it means to win?
 How can we give stakeholders a seat at the table?

-- When profit is pit against purpose, profit tends to win based on interpretation of shareholder demands.
-How might we support purpose-led decision-making by reworking the relationships between shareholders and corporate decision makers, bringing shareholders into the design, strategy, and decision process earlier?
+- When profit is pit against purpose, profit tends to win based on the interpretation of shareholder demands.
+How might we support purpose-led decision-making by reworking the relationships between shareholders and corporate decision-makers, bringing shareholders into the design, strategy, and decision process earlier?

 - What new stakeholders might we need to include?
-With less traditional 9 to 5 working arrangements on the rise, for example, are the only employees included in the stakeholder set the ones who work full-time?
+With less traditional 9-to-5 working arrangements on the rise, for example, are the only employees included in the stakeholder set the ones who work full-time?

 How might we redesign companies for a circular economy?